FarronF/limerick-council-meetings/meetings/2025/07/14-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 26th May 2025.md

 Notice of Motion submitted by Councillor T. Ruddle

-**I will move at the next Meeting that Limerick City and County Council call on the**

-**Department of Housing, Local Government and Heritage to change the current policy in**

-**relation to changing the use of a commercial premises, office, shop etc. to residential.
-At**

-**present you have to leave a premises completely idle for a minimum of 2 years, to gain an**

-**exemption in planning when you convert the premises.
-This barrier should be removed in a**
+**I will move at the next Meeting that Limerick City and County Council call on theDepartment of Housing, Local Government and Heritage to change the current policy inrelation to changing the use of a commercial premises, office, shop etc. to residential.
+Atpresent you have to leave a premises completely idle for a minimum of 2 years, to gain anexemption in planning when you convert the premises.
+This barrier should be removed in ahousing crisis.

-**housing crisis.
 We want to bring these premises back in to use as soon as possible.**

 The Motion was proposed by Councillor Ruddle and seconded by Councillor Keary.